 The Policy Board and Technical Advisory Committee evaluates and approves proposed Transportation Improvement Program (TIP) projects, and the Metropolitan Transportation Plan (MTP).
 The KHCGCC staff submits to the Policy Board all funds that will be expended for approval.
 The KHCGCC also conducts studies, public meetings, and assists local municipalities with planning activities.
+KHCGCC lists Grouped Projects by individual Designation Number (DES) in the TIP and not as a grouped project.

-B. PROJECT SELECTION
+PROJECT SELECTION

-The MPO encourages pavement preservation projects, projects that curtail traffic congestion, promote traffic calming concepts, enhance multimodal travel, and mitigate safety concerns in the entire MPA, with a targeted focus on underserved areas.
-Using quantitative equity screening and public involvement processes that will incorporate community vision and needs in planning, project selection, and design This while simultaneously promoting and further facilitating pedestrian traffic and general walkability within the Metropolitan Planning Area.
+The MPO encourages pavement preservation projects, projects that curtail traffic congestion, promote traffic calming concepts, enhance multimodal travel, and mitigate safety concerns in the entire MPA.
+Using quantitative screening and public involvement processes that will incorporate community vision and needs in planning, project selection, and design This while simultaneously promoting and further facilitating pedestrian traffic and general walkability within the Metropolitan Planning Area.